The 10 Best Things to do in Osaka – on Your First Trip

 6. Eat All the Things

 When you’re talking about what to do in Osaka, eating comes very high on the list.
-The city is known for its food, particularly all things deep-fried and there are three dishes pretty much every first-time visitor should try…
+The city is known for its food, particularly all things deep-fried, and there are three dishes pretty much every first-time visitor should try…

 Chef makes okonomyaki in Osaka